THEosusi/tutorial-LicenseFinder/LicenseFinder/step3.1/text.md

 # Step 3: Setup python environment and pip

-Licensefinder need a deprecated packages from older python and pip versions to run.
+LicenseFinder needs deprecated packages from older python and pip versions to run.
-So we need to setup a python environment that can run licensefinder.
+So we need to setup a python environment that can run LicenseFinder.

 This accepts conda tos and also creates a new environment using python version 3.10.13
 ```bash